MutopiaProject/mupub/docs/design.rst

 Building assets
 ---------------

-Building assets involves the preparatory step of determining the appropriate compiler to use for the build.
+The mechanism of building publication assets specified in the requirements (see :ref:`req-pub`) are described here.
+To solve the problem of submissions using various |lilypond| version, a compiler caching method is described.
+The initial step is preparatory and outlines how to determine the appropriate compiler to use for the build.

 .. image:: graphics/lilypond-cache.svg
    :width: 80%
    :align: center

 LilyPond compiler cache
 ```````````````````````
 Attempting automated installations of |lilypond| is probably not worth
 the risk.
 The activity diagram proposes a mechanism that attempts an
 automated workaround in the event the version in the file does not